jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-1.md

 Virtue necessarily pleases.
 It is the fine polish to the wheels of society.
 Vice is necessarily as offensive.
 It is like the vile rust which makes them jar and grate on one another.
 The origin of morality with regard to society's order comes from the principle which gives beauty to utility, which I explained in Part 4.

 This system derives its probability from utility.
-The reader is charmed with the grandeur of the authors' views when those authors=
+The reader is charmed with the grandeur of the authors' views when those authors:
 - describe the many advantages of a refined and social life over a savage and solitary one,
 - elaborate on the need of virtue and good order to maintain social life, and
 - demonstrate how vice and disobedience to the laws bring back the savage life.